Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 • Reduce muscle tone

-• Causes drowsiness and sedation
+• Cause drowsiness and sedation

 • Children may experience psychomotor agitation.
-This effect can appear in adults with prolonged use and non-compliance with dosages.
+This effect can also appear in adults with prolonged use and non-compliance with dosages.

-• Diphenhydramine is not recommended for use, as it can have unpredictable effects on the nervous system.
+• Diphenhydramine is not recommended for use, as it can have an unpredictable effect on the nervous system.

-Allergy medications for children
+Allergy medicines for children

 Allergy tablets for children are used only in older children, and for small patients, drops, syrups or suspensions are mainly used.